happeninghq/happening/README.md

 Notifications
 -------
 Notifications are used for communicating events to users.
-To create a new notification type add a class to notifications/notifications.py.
+To create a new notification type create a file named notifications.py in any app, and add a new subclass of happening.notifications.Notification.
 You must also create a template in templates/notifications/ which will provide the layout for the notifications pages.
 Check existing notifications for examples.

 When the data passed to notifications is serialized a shallow copy will be made.
 This means that in your notification templates, functions and properties will not be available, and references to other models will be flattened into an ID.
 If, for example, you require the user and user.profile, BOTH of these must be required by your notification.